Nutrition for Physical Activity and Athletics

 benefits, the Physical Activity Guidelines for Americans recommends adults engage

-minutes a week of vigorous-intensity activity.
+of moderate and vigorous-intensity physical activity.

 The goal for healthy weight loss is to lose body fat while maintaining lean body mass and muscle.
 Weight loss should be gradual, 1/2 pound to two pounds per week, for both athletes and non-athletes.
 Rapid weight loss increases loss of lean body mass and muscle.
 There also is a higher risk of regaining weight lost rapidly.
 The best combination for weight loss is a regular fitness program along with a well-balanced diet following the USDA MyPlate Daily Checklist.